roman-milk/roman-milk.github.io/eco-friendly-cleaning.md

  "The first few times, you're scared to death.
 Afraid to go home.
 So sure he'll know.
 Then it gets a little easier.
 After a while you stop thinking about it altogether.
 It's only temporary.
 You'll stop, and everything will be back to normal.
 We were delusional."

  She rose up, her hands on my chest, lifting those hips up and down, doing the work for a while.
 "It stops being anything but a stupid job for the most part.
 When you're not doing the choosing, there's not a lot of romance in it."
-Report_Story #4